KohakuBlueleaf/HakuRiver/README.md

 **HakuRiver** is a lightweight, self-hosted cluster manager designed for distributing command-line tasks across compute nodes.
 It focuses on allocating CPU cores (via **systemd CPU Quotas**) and memory limits, managing task lifecycles, and now offers **NUMA node targeting** and **multi-node task submission**.

-It leverages **systemd** for execution and basic sandboxing (`PrivateNetwork`, `PrivatePID`).
 HakuRiver is ideal for small research clusters, development environments, or internal batch processing systems where full-featured HPC schedulers might be overkill but some level of resource control and distribution is needed.

 ---